rachel-ker/capp30254/HW3/README.md

 and apply it to data on project funding on donorschoose.

 ## To Run
-run 'hw3.py' on command line
+run 'python hw3.py' on command line
 results will appear in a csv file titled "results_small.csv" and "df_results_small.csv"

 ## Files: